winitzki/scall/tutorial/programming_dhall.md

 let idText : Text → Text = identity Text
 ```

-When constructing `idText`, we use the type `Text` as the type parameter.
+When constructing `idText`, we chose to use the type `Text` as the type parameter.
-After that, the type `Text` is exposed to the outside code because it is part of the type of `idText`.
+After that, the type `Text` is exposed and visible to the outside code, because that type is part of the type signature of `idText`.
 The outside code needs to adapt to that type so that the types match.

-When constructing a value `ep : Exists P`, we also need to use a specific type as `t` (say, `t = Text` or other type).
+When constructing a value `ep : Exists P`, we also need to use a specific type as `t` (say, `t = Text` or another type).
-But that type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t` anymore.
+But the chosen type is then hidden inside `ep`, because the externally visible type of `ep` is `Exists P` and does not contain `t` anymore.

 It is actually not hidden that `ep` _has_ a type parameter `t` inside.
-The hidden information is the actual value of `t` used while constructing `ep`.
+The hidden information is the actual type `t` used while constructing `ep`.
 Let us clarify how that works.

 Code that uses `ep` must use `unpack` with an argument function `unpack_ : ∀(t : Type) → P t → r`.